Cigarette & Cigarette Use Taxes

 The Cigarette Use Tax Act imposes a tax on the privilege of using cigarettes in Illinois.
 This act duplicates the provisions of the Cigarette Tax Act.

 “Cigarette” means any roll for smoking made wholly or in part of tobacco irrespective of size or shape and whether or not such tobacco is flavored, adulterated or mixed with any other ingredient, and the wrapper or cover of which is made of paper or any other substance or material except tobacco.

 The Tobacco Products Tax Act imposes the tax on little cigars at the same rate as the tax imposed on cigarettes under the Cigarette Tax Act and the Cigarette Use Tax Act.
 Little cigars sold in packages of 20 or 25 sticks must be affixed with a cigarette tax stamp.
 Distributors selling both cigarettes and little cigars are considered “stamping distributors.”
 See below for licensing and form filing requirements for stamping distributors.
 Stamping Distributors also must meet all the filing requirements of a tobacco products distributor.

 “Little cigar” means and includes any roll, made wholly or in part of tobacco, where such roll has an integrated cellulose acetate filter and weighs less than 4 pounds per thousand and the wrapper or cover of which is made in whole or in part of tobacco.

 Use the Tax Rate Database to locate the rate for both Cigarette Tax and Cigarette Use Tax.

 - sales out-of-state;

-- cigarettes returned to manufacturers;
+- cigarettes and little cigars returned to manufacturers;

 - sales to U.S. military personnel through officially recognized agencies physically located at military bases; and